 This is why finding a tool that allows you to schedule your tests is ideal.

-To learn more about what to look for in a regression test automation tool, see our checklist for evaluating regression testing tools.
+To learn more about what to look for in a regression test automation tool, see our checklist for evaluating regression testing tools or download our whitepaper below to learn everything you need to know about regression testing in agile teams.